-It is not unnatural in many organizations that a critical initiative needs to be launched in very short span of time, leaving very little time for proper planning and execution.
+It is not unnatural in organizations that a critical initiative needs to be launched in very short span of time.
+This usually leaves very little time for proper planning and execution.
 However, it will still be expected that the program delivers the desired results and return on investment.

 The good news is that it is indeed possible to launch an employee recognition program in a week with proper planning, resources and execution.
-However, there are certain key aspects that need to be considered and certain critical steps that cannot be skipped.
+However, the team should consider certain key aspects and take certain critical steps.

 The platform should be easily configurable to enable quick implementation and flexible enough to allow changes in the policy at a later point in time.
 The organization should do a quick research of the different recognition platforms and organize demos of the shortlisted ones, before finalizing the best platform.

-The process of shortlisting, selecting and onboarding the employee recognition platform provider might take a week or two and should be completed before the program can be launched.
+The organization should complete the process of shortlisting, selecting and onboarding the employee recognition platform provider before the program can be launched.

-The first and most critical task for a quick launch of the program is to set up a strong team that would plan and execute the project.
+The first critical task for a quick launch is to set up a strong team for the project.
 The project team should have strong leadership skills and domain knowledge required for designing such a program.
-It might be a good idea to have team members from HR as well as other functions, such as marketing, operations and IT.
-The team should be empowered by the management to take quick decisions and command the necessary resources without too many approvals.
+It is a good idea to have members from HR and other functions, such as marketing, operations and IT.
+The management should empower the team to take quick decisions and command the necessary resources without too many approvals.

-The project team needs to quickly understand the key objectives of the employee recognition program from the project sponsor and the key stakeholders as well as their expectations on the results of the program.
+The project team needs to quickly understand the key objectives of the employee recognition program from the project sponsor.
+Additionally, they also need to consult the key stakeholders to understand their expectations on the results of the program.

-They need to get a clear understanding of the short-term and long-term goals of the program and the expectations of the workforce from such a program.
+The team should get a clear understanding of the short-term and long-term goals of the program.
+Additionally, they need to take into account the expectations of the workforce from such a program.
 They might need to conduct short meetings, group discussions and study past data of similar initiatives for this purpose.